 Second, notice the difference in the description of the wages offered.

-Those first workers hired had agreed with the landowner “for a denarius a day” (vs. 2).
+1) The first workers who were hired had agreed with the landowner “for a denarius a day” (vs. 2).
 This was the common wage for a day laborer in first century Palestine.

-Those hired later in the day were simply promised by the landowner that he would give them “whatever is right” (vs. 4, 7), and they accepted this arrangement.
+2) The workers hired later in the day were simply promised by the landowner that he would give them “whatever is right,” and they accepted this arrangement (vs. 4, 7).

 In both cases, that of the agreed amount of a denarius and that of the agreed amount that is considered right by the landowner, the workers accepted the landowner's offer.